June 11

 Heating Properties

-If you need cookware responsive to temperature changes--such as for delicate sauces and heat-sensitive dishes--then copper is the best option, and aluminum is also good.
-If you need extreme heat retention--such as for searing a steak to maximum browning--then cast iron is the best option.
+If you need cookware responsive to temperature changes--such as for delicate sauces and heat-sensitive dishes--then copper is the best option, and aluminum is quite good, too.
+If you need extreme heat retention--such as for searing a steak or deep frying--then cast iron is the best option.

-Good quality clad stainless cookware has great thermal conductivity and decent heat retention.
-These properties, along with its durability, make good quality clad stainless the best, most versatile cookware you can buy.
+These properties, along with durability and stability (safety), make good quality clad stainless the best cookware you can buy.

 All-Clad Copper Core cookware, as you might guess, is more on the responsive end of the scale.
-But it's designed for all-around kitchen tasks, so like most good quality clad stainless cookware, it will work in a pinch for any task you throw at it.
+But it's designed for all-around kitchen tasks, so like most good quality clad stainless cookware, it will work reasonably well for any cooking task.

 How Much Aluminum and/or Copper Is Enough?